mosra/m.css/doc/doxygen.rst

 .. role:: sh(code)
     :language: sh

-A drop-in replacement for the stock `Doxygen <http://www.doxygen.org>`_ HTML output, generated from Doxygen-produced XML files.
+A modern, mobile-friendly drop-in replacement for the stock `Doxygen <http://www.doxygen.org>`_ HTML output, generated from Doxygen-produced XML files.
 Generated filenames and URLs are fully compatible with the stock output to avoid broken links once you switch.

 .. contents::
     :class: m-block m-default